brasid/gendiff/README.md

 ##
 A simple cli utility to find the difference betweeen two configuration files.
 This is a student's project provided by [hexlet](https://ru.hexlet.io).
-Project mentor - @[Kirill Mokevnin](https://github.com/mokevnin).
+For now it worls with .json and .yml config files Project mentor - @[Kirill Mokevnin](https://github.com/mokevnin).
 ##